JetBrains Plugin for LeetCode

 The method to obtain the cookie for the English LeetCode is similar.
 Simply open the English version LeetCode website https://leetcode.com and repeat the above steps.
 It will not be repeated here.

 Paste the cookie into the plugin and click login.
-You should be able to successfully log into your 力扣/LeetCode account in the plugin and start solving problems.
+You should be able to successfully log into your LeetCodeCN/LeetCode account in the plugin and start solving problems.

-The algorithm code for each problem is essentially an ordinary code file, and theoretically can be debugged and run locally, but there are a few issues:
+The code for each problem is actually a regular code file and can theoretically be debugged and run locally.
+However, there are a few issues:

 LeetCode has some built-in types, such as

-To address these issues, I have developed a solution.
-By following the steps below to configure the plugin, you can directly run LeetCode problem code locally.
-Currently, Java/C++/Python/Golang/JavaScript languages are supported.
+To solve these problems, I have developed a solution.
+By following the steps below to configure the plugin, you can run LeetCode problem code locally.
+Currently, Java, C++, Python, Golang, and JavaScript are supported.

-Step 1: Open the Corresponding Folder in the IDE
+Step 1: Open the Corresponding Folder in Your IDE

-I have hosted the configured project template on a Github repository, which you can clone locally:
+I have uploaded a pre-configured project template to a GitHub repository, which you can clone to your local machine:

 git clone https://github.com/labuladong/lc-plugin-template.git

-# Readers in mainland China can download from Gitee:
+# Readers in mainland China can use Gitee to download:

 git clone https://gitee.com/labuladong/lc-plugin-template.git

-If you encounter any issues or have suggestions for improvements while using this, feel free to submit a PR or Issue.
+If you encounter any issues or have suggestions for improvement, feel free to submit a PR or Issue.

-This template contains folders for several programming languages:
+This template contains folders for different programming languages:

 - Java folder: